 (Note: You'll need to determine what time basis is involved.
 Is it a calendar year, or else a year's time frame that starts on the day the plan becomes effective?)

-Maximum limits are typically associated with traditional (indemnity) dental insurance and PPO plans.
-It often ranges between $750 and $2000 per year but this value will absolutely vary by way of individual plan.
-Capitation programs (dental HMO's) typically don't have a maximum benefit limitation.
+Maximum limits are frequently seen with traditional (indemnity) and PPO insurance plans.
+It often ranges between $750 and $2000 per year but this value will absolutely vary with each policy, so you'll have to check.